 King’s Day is the liveliest holiday of the year because of the massive partying nationwide.
 Although the point is to honor the King’s birthday, sometimes it seems like others use it as a reason to let loose and go crazy (honestly who wouldn’t want to).
 To put it simply: if you’re single, King’s Day is all about drinking, going out, and partying with your friends.
 For families, it’s about spending quality time together and senior citizens will celebrate in a more relaxed style, such as watching the parade on television.

 Another tradition and one of the most popular attractions of King’s Day are the flea markets or the vrijmarkt.
-You will find people in any city or square selling their knick-knacks and hidden treasures or just looking for a great bargain.
+You will find people selling their knick-knacks and hidden treasures or just looking for a great bargain.
 There’s no official process for doing this.
 It’s as simple as going on the street, putting a rug down, taking stuff from the garage or basement, and attempting to sell it.
 Keep in mind that some of these items go for a few euros so I wouldn’t price anything exceptionally high.

 Amsterdam holds the biggest flea market in the Netherlands but other major cities will have their own that rivals this.
 At the flea market, you may notice kids performing on the street to earn extra money.
 They will bring their own instruments like a keyboard or drum kit and play for the crowd.
 There are also games and raffles that you can participate in to win a prize.

 Final thoughts on King’s Day

 No matter what part of the world you come from, I think one should experience King’s Day at least once in their lifetime.
 It’s such a special time where everyone comes together and celebrates Dutch heritage in full swing.
 Just make sure you bring something orange and show up on the right day!